conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 ### Application
 An application represents a streaming app or data pipeline that is responsible for producing, consuming or processing data from Kafka.
-Applications give context to Kafka resources (topics, consumer groups & subjects) that directly relate to the functioning of that application or pipeline.
+Applications give business context to Kafka resources (topics, consumer groups & subjects) that directly relate to the functioning of that application or pipeline.

 **Example**
 ````yaml